domhofmann/PRTween/README.md

 };
 ```

-We can also use blocks to execute code after the animation is complete.
+You can also use blocks to execute code after the animation is complete.

 ```objective-c
 operation.completeBlock = ^{